 Welcome to the website (the “Site”) of BioDirection, Inc. (“BioDirection,” “we,” “us,” or “our”).
-We are a medical device company developing novel and rapid point-of care products for the objective management of concussion and other traumatic brain injuries (TBI) (the “Products”).
+We are a medical device company developing novel and rapid point-of care diagnostics products (the “Products”).

 1. INFORMATION WE COLLECT

 When you contact us or interact with our Site we collect information that alone or in combination with other information could be used to identify you (“Personal Data”) as follows:

 Personal Data That You Provide:

 Contacting Us; Requesting Content: We collect certain Personal Data about you if you voluntarily provide us with such information when you engage in certain activities, such as contacting us or filling in a form on our Site, asking to download content (such as brochures, studies or guides), registering for a webcast or other event.
 The Personal Data collected during these interactions may vary based on what you choose to share with us, but it will generally include your name, email address and phone number.

 Social Media Pages: We may also collect Personal Data that you elect to provide to us when you interact with our pages on social media sites like LinkedIn and Twitter (“Social Media Pages”), or send us a social media message, such as your contact details.
 In addition, the companies that host our Social Media Pages may provide us with aggregate information and analytics regarding the use of our Social Media Pages.

 Subscribing to Emailing Lists/Call or Meeting Requests: We collect email lists and information related to meeting or call requests.
 When you use the Site, you may be given the option to subscribe to or to be added to our subscription or email list, or to schedule a call/meeting.

 Events.
 When you attend one of our live events (for example, trade shows) and interact with us, we will collect the Personal Data that you elect to provide.